 When it comes to Filipino gatherings, food is the common denominator.
-We bring our own home cook meals to a party, we invade a town fiesta to savor specialty dishes, and food is always present whether it’s a meeting of friends, wake of a neighbor’s recent passing or a romantic date.
+We bring our own home cook meals to a party, we invade a town fiesta to savor specialty dishes, and food is always present whether it’s a meeting of friends, the wake of a neighbor’s recent passing or a romantic date.

 But while food has always been ingrained in many aspects of Filipino culture, there’s a lot to learn when it comes to habits before, during or after meals.

-Arriving late at appointed time
+Arriving late at the appointed time

 If penalties in school and work didn’t stop that friend from changing his ways, pointing your finger on your watch as he arrives late won’t.
 Maybe setting a different time for him (like an hour ahead of others) might do the trick.